-1 It is very difficult to make good career plans when one is in the midst of full blown burnout.
+1 Whether you are at the start, midway or nearing retirement - It is very difficult to make good career plans when one is in the midst of full blown burnout.
 There just isn't the spare mental or physical capacity.
 The mental agility, time and attitude needed for successful career planning is simply not there.

 3 Important decisions should not be made when someone has burnout as even the process of exploring ones career could be very distressing.

 Career planning and career crisis management

 Addressing burnout requires a blend of approaches one of which may well be a career discussion.
 However in the first instance a mix of proactive consultant led occupational health related input, job planning negotiations and/or a visit to ones GP are recommended.

 Desperation does not promote good decisions

 Career decision making in burnout tends to be more of the "help get me out of here" type and less "proactive steady well planned creative" type.
 No guesses as to which works best.

 Two things happen frequently in burnout as ways of dealing with the downwards spiral....
 A) changing career by" kneejerk" , "scattergun" or "try once" (often all not quite couched correctly thus resulting in demoralising rejections B) just carry on, batten down the hatches.
 Neither A or B are really addressing the problem.

 Begin career planning BEFORE burnout

 In burnout it is vital to realise that career guidance alone will not turn things around.
 The recovery time for burnout is many months or even years - not days/weeks.

 The best approach is to tackle career concerns as soon as they arise and thus avoid burnout altogether.
-That said - a steady and logical approach to burnout then generally stabilises the situation - from which proper career planning can then be done.
+That said - a steady and logical approach to burnout at any stage facilitates stabilising the situation.
+Once that is achieved - proper career planning can then be done.